JoeMille/app-1/README.md

 ## Description
-The following project is a false page for meditation application.
-The purpose of the application is to give users a tool to count out short meditation sessions
+The following project is a false page for a simple meditation application.
+Using Javascript, HTML and CSS code for all three pages, as well as GooGle Maps API software.
+The purpose of the Headset application is to showcase the understanding of fundamental JS HTML and CSS principles.
+By

 ## User Stories

 ## Design Choices
+The main purpose of the design is to highlight a relaxed aesthetic and provide a comfortable digital environment to take up to five minutes from the users daay to meditate.
+With the use of varying properties and functions, demonstrating a fundamental understanding of Javascript concepts as well as HTML and CSS literacy.
+Using Google Maps API, Bootstrap and Fontawesome.

 ## Testing
+Jest

+Google lighthouse

+JS Linter